Skip to main content

 Add Data to Workbook

-Select a few columns, for example:
+Select a few columns, such as:

 • D Customer.Customer Segment